rontea/theme_3/README.md

 ### Uglify/Compress JS
   -

-- see more function on gulp.js
+- see more function on $gulp --tasks

 ## Link to Coding Standards